humhub/humhub/protected/humhub/docs/guide/admin-installation.md

  - /protected/yii
  - /protected/yii.bat

-**Make sure following directories are not accessible throu webserver!**
+**Make sure the following directories are not accessible through the webserver!**

 (These folders are protected by default with ".htaccess")